Ctrl-Alt-1337/AssaultCube-DirectX-ESP-Overlay/README.md

 # AssaultCube-DirectX-ESP-Overlay
 Simple proof of concept on how to draw to an overlay through the use of DirectX in Assault Cube.
-It's a lot faster than GDI drawing

-- WHAT DOES THIS PROGRAM DO?
+- WHAT IS THIS:
-  - Finds players on the game map and draws a distance from one self to their person.
+  - This small hack finds players on the game map and draws a distance from one self to their person.
   - ![alt text](https://github.com/Ctrl-Alt-1337/AssaultCube-DirectX-ESP-Overlay/blob/master/screenshot.jpg)

 - HOW-TO: